GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

     2000
 /*
 ```
 Note the COBUCG is the COBOL compiler and the **PARAM.COB=** line is the parameters for the compile.
 The **COB.SYSIN   DD \*** line is followed by the actual source code to be processed by the compiler.
-The COBOL program's input itself commes for a similar **SYSIN DD \*** at the end of the source code (2000 in this case).
+The COBOL program's input itself comes for a similar **SYSIN DD \*** at the end of the source code (2000 in this case).
 It also includes output information on how to format the output

 ## Example Jobs in the SYS2.JCLLIB Data Set